mDIS For Developers (ICDP internal)

 If you are adventurous, read this next.
 Open directory backend/node_modules/vuetify/src/stylus/components/

-and change the layout by editing Vuetify's Stylesheets ending in .styl
+and change the layout by editing Vuetify's stylesheets ending in .styl

 .

-Alternatively, try to edit the minified css files in web/css
+Alternatively, try to edit the minified CSS files in web/css

 directly.
 Good luck with that.